mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 A nicer way to write the `makeString` function
-is to use a "type switch".
+is to use a "type switch" as follows:

 ```go
 func makeString(value interface{}) string {